ccrp-dev/ccrp/docs/00-ccrp-intro.md

 1. Translates your query into the required chunks
 2. Fetches them in parallel from the object store
-3. Returns the concatenated bytes
+3. Returns them as a multipart response with clear boundaries

 That's it.
 No magic, no complex processing—just efficient request coalescing where it matters.